 Reviewer’s rating with pros and cons, and user ratings

-Candy AI is easy to get started with and works well as a web app/PWA, but the market is messy with “fake apps,” and the payment/token model can get expensive if you use the more advanced features frequently.
+Candy AI is easy to get started with and works well as a web/PWA, but the market is messy with “fake apps,” and the payment/token model can get expensive if you often use the more advanced features.

-✅ Web-based and quick to try without installation (usable on mobile/desktop)
+✅ Web-based and quick to try without installation (works on mobile/desktop)

 ✅ PWA makes it app-like on mobile without an app store